We offer a variety of leathers at Howe, suitable for every upholstery job you could imagine!

 Goatskin is a very durable leather with minimal stretch, whilst also possessing a supple and flexible handle.
 This makes it ideal for all types of upholstery, such as deep button-tufting, desk and table inlay.
 Its enduring robust character also makes it particularly popular in high-traffic commercial areas, like hotels and restaurants.

 We sell four different varieties of cow hide leathers: Italian Hide, Pit Tanned, Tuscan Hide and Metallic.
-These are all larger than the Natural Maroc goatskins allowing for bigger panels to be achieved without seams.
+These are all larger than the Natural Maroc goatskins allowing for larger panels to be achieved without seams.
 They vary in stiffness of handle, but are generally slightly thicker than the goatskin, so more suited to simpler shapes that require less flexibility (ie pleating or deep-buttoning).

 Our Italian Hide leather is a quarter cow hide.
 The average size of a piece is 11 square foot in a fairly regular rectangular shape.